 |Did you know that recreational diving has been shown to reduce stress and improve well-being?
 A group of French scientists published a paper in 2017 that found the focus on breathing, feeling of weightlessness and calm surroundings work together to help reduce stress and create a sense of mindfulness.
 Read the full article.|

-Experience the beauty lying beneath the surface of the Caribbean Sea and book a promotional dive tour at Belize Dive Haven.
-During our pre-grand opening phase, we’re offering significant discounts on weeklong diving packages.
+Experience the beauty lying beneath the surface of the Caribbean Sea and book a dive tour at Belize Dive Haven.
+Book a vacation dive package and come experience the beauty of the coral reefs.

 Just 30 miles from Belize City, Belize Dive Haven is located in pristine Turneffe Atoll.
 Consisting of creeks, lagoons, mangrove islands and cays, the atoll is home to over 500 species of fish, 65 different species of stony corals as well as birds, turtles, manatees and dolphins.